GIFT logo

 GIFT Core Team

 The GIFT Core Team assists, plans, and evaluates each monthly GIFT session.
 Some experience in planning processes and our Catholic teachings is helpful.
 A sincere desire to explore and plan for the whole community is necessary.
-This team meets every other month.
+This team meets five time each year.

 GIFT Catechists